-Cheapest car insurance in Georgia for a bad driving record
+Which company has the cheapest car insurance in Georgia for a bad driving record?

 CompanyAverage annual premium for clean recordAnnual premium for high-risk driver